proved-py/proved-app/README.rst

-PROVED is a tool that enables process mining analysis on uncertain event data.
+The PROVED (PRocess mining OVer uncErtain Data) app is a tool that enables process mining analysis on uncertain event data.
+It is a Django web application interfacing with the homonym library (proved-core).

 * Free software: GNU General Public License v3